google/js-green-licenses/README.md

 ```

 This tool checks licenses for 1) an already published NPM package, 2) a local
-`package.json` file, or 3) a GitHub pull request.
-For checking an NPM
+directory, or 3) a GitHub pull request.
+For checking an NPM package, you can
-package, you can just pass the package name (optionally together with the
+just pass the package name (optionally together with the version) as the
-version) as the argument.
-To check a local `package.json` file, you should
+argument.
+To check a local directory, you should pass the `--local
-pass the `--file path/to/package.json` argument.
-To check for a GitHub PR,
+path/to/repo` argument.
+To check for a GitHub PR, you should pass the `--pr
-you should pass the `--pr <owner>/<repo>/pull/<id>` argument.
+<owner>/<repo>/pull/<id>` argument.

 If the tool finds any non-green licenses in the given package or in its
 dependencies, they will be printed out together with the detailed